humber-2025cpan113-group9/track-my-run/README.md

  ## Homepage Demonstration:
 The user journey begins on our homepage, where the objective of our website is clearly displayed: **THIS IS WHERE YOU START YOUR RUNNING JOURNEY**

-As stated, we've built a website that help runners plan their training schedule, helping establish accountability and structure.
+As stated, we've built a website that help runners plan their training schedule, establishing accountability and structure.
 On the homepage navigation bar, there is a button that directs to the assessment page where the process begins.

 ![til](https://github.com/humber-2025cpan113-group9/track-my-run/blob/main/assets/welcome.gif)